Crestview announces basketball changes

 Thursday’s junior varsity/varsity girls’ basketball game against Bluffton has been postponed and rescheduled for Tuesday, January 5.

 Friday’s junior varsity/varsity boys’ basketball game at Bluffton has been postponed and rescheduled for 6 p.m.
-Monday, December 21.
+Monday, December 21, and the December 23 game at Delphos St. John’s has been canceled.

 The freshman game with Bluffton has been postponed and the two teams are looking for a make-up date.